Terraform#

 such as docker images (

-docker image inspect sha256:ID -f {{.RepoTags}}
+docker image inspect sha256:ID -f {{.RepoTags}})create

-resource first and update theimage
+docker_imageresource first and update theimageattribute in

-resource to avoid recreating
+docker_containerresource to avoid recreating

 import only knows the current state as reported by the provider